bitcoinj/bitcoinj/README.md

 ### Technologies

 * Java 7 for the core modules, Java 8 for everything else
-* [Maven 3+](http://maven.apache.org) - for building the project
+* [Gradle 3.4+](https://gradle.org/) - for building the project
 * [Google Protocol Buffers](https://github.com/google/protobuf) - for use with serialization and hardware communications

 ### Getting started

-To get started, it is best to have the latest JDK and Maven installed.
+To get started, it is best to have the latest JDK and Gradle installed.
 The HEAD of the `master` branch contains the latest development code and various production releases are provided on feature branches.

 #### Building from the command line

 To perform a full build use
 ```
-mvn clean package
+gradle clean build
 ```
 You can also run
 ```
-mvn site:site
+gradle javadoc
 ```
-to generate a website with useful information like JavaDocs.
+to generate the JavaDocs.

-The outputs are under the `target` directory.
+The outputs are under the `build` directory.

 #### Building from an IDE

 Alternatively, just import the project using your IDE.
-[IntelliJ](http://www.jetbrains.com/idea/download/) has Maven integration built-in and has a free Community Edition.
-Simply use `File | Import Project` and locate the `pom.xml` in the root of the cloned project source tree.
+[IntelliJ](http://www.jetbrains.com/idea/download/) has Gradle integration built-in and has a free Community Edition.
+Simply use `File | New | Project from Existing Sources` and locate the `build.gradle` in the root of the cloned project source tree.

 ### Example applications